expresspigeon/blog/src/content/kb/autoresponders/autoresponder-link-click.md

 ## Configuration

-Navigate to the Autoresponders page and click 'Create new autoresponder' button, provide a name and select a 'Link click' as a trigger.
+Navigate to the Autoresponders page and click the 'Create new autoresponder' button, provide a name and select a 'Link click' as a trigger.

 ![](images/autoresponders/responder_1.png)

-After this basic information is entered, you will be able to configure autoresponders' details:
+After this basic information is entered, you will be able to configure the autoresponders' details:

 ![](images/autoresponders/responder_2.png)